 Fresh and handmade!
 The ice cream was worth the wait.

-We rode back home to wash up, pour ourselves a rum & coke, and get ready for dinner.
+Rode back home to wash up, pour a rum & coke, and get ready for dinner.

-Our taxi driver, who our Airbnb host recommended, suggested that we try El Camello, Jr. We noticed this place was always packed, whenever we rode our bikes past it!
-I understand the photo shows otherwise, since it was taken after our late dinner. :)
+Our taxi driver, who our Airbnb host recommended, suggested that we try El Camello, Jr. I noticed this place was always packed, whenever I rode my bike past it!
+I understand the photo shows otherwise, since it was taken after the late dinner. :)

-Pico de gallo and beans for our chips!
+Pico de gallo and beans for the chips!

-Marty added some of the pico de gallo into our guacamole.
-We had plenty of dips to choose from!
+Added some of the pico de gallo into the guacamole.
+I had plenty of dips to choose from!

 I ordered the octopus in garlic, and he chose the steak.
 These hefty portions were just what we needed, after our active day!